pgdogdev/docs/docs/features/sharding/schema_management/primary_keys.md

 In sharded databases, primary keys generated on each shard have to be _globally_ unique: no two shards can contain a row with the same value.
 To make this easy and avoid using external ID generation services, PgDog provides a few pl/PgSQL functions that can do this automatically from inside Postgres.

 !!! note
-    Make sure to install and enable the [schema manager](manager.md) before using the following functionality.
+    Make sure to install and enable the [schema manager](manager.md) before using this functionality.

 ## How it works